Synchronized step multilevel Markov chain Monte Carlo: Background

 The Monte Carlo estimator in \cref{eq:mc-estimate} is computationally expensive, with improvements to accuracy requiring orders of magnitude more samples.
 One strategy to address this challenge is to leverage multi-fidelity techniques that combine estimates from an ensemble of models to achieve a significantly lower variance.
 This ensemble typically includes a high-fidelity model and several low-fidelity models.
-In the context of a discretized PDE parameterized by the discretization parameter $\ell$, the low fidelity models are coarse grid approximations of the original discretization given by $\{\mathcal{F}_{\ell}\}_{\ell=0}^{L}$.
-Similarly, we obtain a hierarchy of output functionals $\{Q_{\ell}\}_{\ell=0}^{L}$.
+In the context of a discretized PDE parameterized by $\ell$, the low fidelity models are coarse grid approximations of the original discretization given by $\{\mathcal{F}_{\ell}\}_{\ell=0}^{L-1}$.
+Similarly, we obtain a hierarchy of output functionals $\{Q_{\ell}\}_{\ell=0}^{L-1}$.
+We assume that the evaluation of both $\mathcal{F}_{\ell}$ and $Q_{\ell}$ is a function of the discretization parameter $M_{\ell} = s^{\ell}M_0$.
 In the following, outputs with subscript $L$ are assumed to be the highest fidelity with respect to which we seek variance reduction.